fsenf/SubImTrack/README.md

 # SubImTrack - Python Package for Subjective Image Tracking

 ## Introduction
 `SubImTrack` is a small python toolbox for subjective tracking of features (e.g. clouds) in a stack of images.
-It runs i a `ipython`shell and let you
+It runs in an `ipython` shell and let you

 * interactively load a stack of images
 * select cloud track points via Mouse Click in subsequent images